moneytree/moneytree-link-android-sdk/docs/migration-guide.md

 `LinkAuthOptions` is split into two sub-types.
 - `LinkAuthOptions.Authorize` - Auth is required by `MoneytreeLink#authorize`, with the user email as an optional argument, when building `LinkAuthOptions.Authorize`.
-- `LinkAuthOptions.Onboarding` - Onboarding options are required by `MoneytreeLink#onboard` as onboarding requires an email address as create a password-less account for the user.
+- `LinkAuthOptions.Onboarding` - Onboarding options are required by `MoneytreeLink#onboard` as onboarding requires an email address to create a password-less account for the user.

 ### openSettingsFrom